mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 cp -r ~/mdaffin-base pkg/mdaffin-base
 ```

-But there a whole bunch of temporary/generated files we don't want to commit to
+But there a whole bunch of temporary/generated files we don't want to commit
-let's add a gitignore for these.
+to.
+Let's add a gitignore for these.

 ```bash
 cat <<'EOF' >.gitignore